Torminalis: Distribution and habitat

-It is found from England and Wales east to Denmark and Poland, south to northwest Africa, and southeast to southwest Asia from Asia Minor to the Caucasus and Alborz mountains.
+It is found from Great Britain (England and Wales) east to Denmark and Poland, south to northwest Africa, and southeast to southwest Asia from Asia Minor to the Caucasus and Alborz mountains.

-The wild service tree favours deep fertile soils, but can tolerate a wide range of soil conditions, from chalky, superficial, dry soils to temporarily waterlogged soils.
+The wild service tree favours deep fertile soils, but can tolerate a wide range of soil conditions, from chalky, superficial, dry soils to temporarily waterlogged soils, often found alongside the true service tree.
 It can adapt to a variety of climatic conditions, but occurs most often in lowlands.
 Wild service tree is a light-demanding species, often out-competed by other hardwood species.

 It is relatively rare and in Britain is now usually confined to pockets of ancient woodland, although it can also be found growing in hedgerows.
-It can often be found associated with oak and ash woods, preferring clay and lime based soils.
+It can often be found associated with oak and ash woods.
 In Britain, summer temperatures are often too low for the seeds to ripen, so its principal method of propagation is by suckers.
+Its Ellenberg values in Britain are L=4, F=5, R=6, N=5 and S=0, which means it grows in shady, moist woodland on neutral soils and with moderate fertility, and no tolerance for salt.